create a folder for our project

 Generic Views

 Django provides generic views for common types of endpoints, e.g. detail or list views.
-We used the detail and list view in class to demonstrate how it could save a bit of code.
-We used a list view for the index endpoint and a detail view for the poll detail endpoint.
+Overall, we can save a bit of code when using generic views.
+We can use a list view for the homepage and a detail view for the poll detail endpoint.

 class IndexView(generic.ListView):